George E. Matthews: Career

-In 1878, a year after his graduation, his father, J. N. Matthews, bought the Buffalo Express (Samuel Langhorne Clemens, also known as Mark Twain, had been the co-editor of the Express from 1869–1871).
-Matthews started working in the business office to learn the methods of the business department.
+In 1878, a year after his graduation, his father, J. N. Matthews, bought the Buffalo Express (Samuel Langhorne Clemens, also known as Mark Twain, had been the co-editor of the Express from 1869 to 1871).
+Matthews started working on January 1, 1878, in the business office to learn the methods of the business department.
 He began as clerk and climbed the various steps to business manager.
 He also took a post graduate course in the editorial department, from telegraph editor and city editor to literary editor.
-Ultimately, he became treasurer of the "Matthews-Northrup Co.," printers and publishers of the Express, of which his father, J. N. Matthews, was the sole owner.
+Ultimately, he became treasurer of the "Matthews-Northrup Co.," printers and publishers of the Express, of which his father was the sole owner.

 In 1888, after the death of his father, the firm of "George E. Matthews & Co." became the owners of the Express, and three years later, it was consolidated with the "Matthews-Northrup Works" into the "J.N.
 Matthews Co.," the corporation of which Matthews was president.